-The disabling of the inputs, during the internal write operation, can be used to take advantage of the typical 5 ms write cycle time.
-Once the stop condition is issued to indicate the end of the host's write operation the X24C01A initiates the internal write cycle.
+The disabling of the inputs can be used to take advantage of the typical 5 ms write cycle time.
+Once the stop condition is issued to indicate the end of the host's write operation the X24C16 initiates the internal write cycle.
 ACK polling can be initiated immediately.
 This involves issuing the start condition followed by the slave address for a write operation.
-If the X24C01A is still busy with the write operation no ACK will be returned.
-If the X24C01A has completed the write operation an ACK will be returned and the master can then proceed with the next read or write operation (See Flow 1).
+If the X24C16 is still busy with the write operation no ACK will be returned.
+If the X24C16 has completed the write operation an ACK will be returned and the host can then proceed with the next read or write operation.
+Refer to Flow 1.